Specula app icon

 Specula in Chapter mode: chapter markers on the waveform and a per-chapter table with RMS, true peak and noise floor, one chapter flagged red.

-Every chapter, checked against ACX.
+The chapter table.
 Per-chapter RMS, true peak, and noise floor, with outliers flagged against the book median.

 Why ACX rejects audiobooks